microsoft/AzureClusterlessHPC.jl/README.md

 ## Applications

-AzureClusterlessHPC can be used to bring any various distributed computing applications in Julia to Azire.
-Check out the notebooks in the [examples]() section to find tutorials for the following applications:
+AzureClusterlessHPC can be used to bring various distributed computing applications in Julia to Azure.
+Check out the notebooks in the [examples](https://github.com/microsoft/AzureClusterlessHPC.jl/tree/main/examples) section to find tutorials for the following applications:

 - Generic batch, map-reduce and iterative map-reduce examples